 We are approved for 11.5 CEUs for LICSW, LMHC, LMFT and 11.5 CEARPS for RNs.

-Ample scholarships are available for those working with under-served populations.
 We hope this training is a starting point for a larger discussion on how you and your organization can best serve childbearing families experiencing perinatal mental health complications.